GSA-TTS/identity-dev-docs/_pages/testing.md

   -----END CERTIFICATE-----
   ```
   - **Identity Protocol**<br>The protocol you will be using for this app, either OpenID Connect or SAML.
-  - **Redirect URIs** — *OpenID Connect only*<br>One or more URI login.gov will redirect to after authentication.
-These can be web URLs (public, internal, or localhost) or a custom scheme to support native applications, for example: `x-example-app:/result`
   - **Assertion Consumer Service URL** — *SAML only*<br>Your application endpoint which receives authentication assertions, for example: `https://app.agency.gov/auth/saml/sso`
   - **Assertion Consumer Logout Service URL** — *SAML only*<br>The endpoint which receives logout requests and responses, for example: `https://app.agency.gov/auth/saml/logout`
   - **SP Initiated Login URL** — *SAML only*<br>The endpoint which initializes authentication with login.gov.
 This is used to trigger a new authentication request and response at the SP for better usability.
 For example: `https://app.agency.gov/users/auth/saml/login`
-  - **Return to SP URL** — *SAML only*<br>The URL of the SP which login.gov provides to users when they wish to go directly to the SP site or cancel out of authentication.
+  - **Return to SP URL**<br>The URL of the SP which login.gov provides to users when they wish to go directly to the SP site or cancel out of authentication.
 For example `https://app.agency.gov`
+  - **Redirect URIs** — *OpenID Connect only*<br>One or more URI login.gov will redirect to after authentication.
+These can be web URLs (public, internal, or localhost) or a custom scheme to support native applications, for example: `x-example-app:/result`
   - **Attribute bundle**<br>The possible [user attributes]({{ site.baseurl }}/attributes) to be requested by your app.
 Note for LOA1, only the UUID and `email` can be requested.
   - **Active**<br>Used to activate or deactivate the client.
 4. One all application details have been filled out, click the **Create** button to register the client with the login.gov IdP in the agency integration environment.